caithomas6789/Museum-ETL-Pipeline/README.md

     - This file can be run using "pip3 install -r requirements.txt"
 - `dashboard`
     - This folder contains the dashboard wireframe for the data and a screenshot of a dashboard created using Tableau.
+- `terraform`
+    - This folder contains the terraform script to create all required AWS services for this pipeline.

 ## Installation and Requirements
 It is recommended before stating any installations that you make a new virtual environment.
 This can be done through commands in order: